bwwance/hello-world/README.md

 # hello-world
 1st project
-\n Trying to learn how to do things.
+/n Trying to learn how to do things.